tessercat/pbx-docs/client/notes.md

-when a peer receives an SDP offer while it's generating and sending an offer based on its own local stream, or when the RTCPeerConnection signaling state is not `stable`.
+when a peer receives an SDP offer while it's generating and sending an offer based on its own local stream, or while the RTCPeerConnection signaling state is not `stable`.

 When collisions occur,